-The coating was created using a hybrid synthesis method, combining aluminum evaporation and plasma activation of a silicon-organic precursor.
-Over two years of testing, scientists formed a dense nanocomposite structure without defects, which is critical for resistance to thermal oxidation.
+The coating was created using a hybrid synthesis method that combines aluminum evaporation and plasma activation of a silicon-organic precursor.
+Over two years of testing, scientists have formed a dense nanocomposite structure without defects, which is critical for resistance to thermal oxidation.
 For comparison: traditional methods require heating above 1000°C and often lead to microcracks.

 We can apply the coating not only to steel and titanium, but also to fusible materials, such as polycarbonate.
 The process is scalable for industry - it all depends on the specific tasks

-The new material is planned to be tested on components of gas turbines and jet engines.
+The new material is planned to be tested on gas turbine and jet engine components.
 In parallel, a second type of coating with anomalously high piezoresistivity has been developed, which will allow the creation of thin-film sensors with a thickness of tens of microns.
 Such sensors are 10 times more sensitive than existing analogues.

 The SiAlCN coating will increase the service life of aircraft engines.
 Low-temperature synthesis expands the scope of the technology - from the aerospace industry to microelectronics.